-- 167. The parties may file a draft judgment in the court record. - 168.
-Applications in the course of a proceeding in family matters are addressed in two steps the preliminary calling of the roll and the practice session as follows: - The preliminary calling of the roll begins at 9:30 a.m. the day preceding the family practice session in the virtual courtroom created specifically for this purpose, the link for which can be found in the list of Teams links for the courthouse (Schedule 9 which you can download by clicking here).
-Participation in the preliminary calling of the roll is mandatory.
-To comply with in camera hearings in family matters, unrepresented parties must appear in the courtroom for the preliminary calling of the roll at 8:30 a.m. to register their attendance and receive instructions from the special clerk for their participation in the preliminary calling of the roll; - The practice session is held the following day and the session is managed by a judge sitting in virtual courtroom #3. - 169.
-The notice of presentation of an application in the course of a proceeding must include the link to the courtroom for the preliminary calling of the roll and contain the following: - ➤ The information required to comply with the 10-day time limit set out in articles 411 and 413 C.C.P.; - > The date the application will be presented; - A note stating that the party contesting the application must communicate his or her position to the applicant and, where relevant, his or her affidavit in response (4 pages maximum) and the exhibits he or she intends to adduce in support, and file them at the court office no later than 4:30 p.m. on the Friday preceding the preliminary calling of the roll; - ➤ A note stating that the party contesting the application must participate in the preliminary calling of the roll of the practice session taking place on (date) at 9:30 a.m. in the virtual courtroom created specifically for this purpose.
-The notice must state that the unrepresented party must appear in the preliminary calling of the roll at 08h30 to register their presence with the special clerk; - ➤ The Teams link for the courtroom for the "preliminary calling of the family practice roll" must be copy-pasted in the notice of presentation (Word version).
+- ➤ The information required to comply with the time limits set out in articles 411 and 413 C.C.P.; - > The date the application will be presented; - ➤ A note stating that the party contesting the application must communicate his or her position to the applicant and, where relevant, his or her affidavit in response (4 pages maximum) and the exhibits he or she intends to adduce in support, and file them at the court office no later than 4:30 p.m. on the Friday preceding the preliminary calling of the roll: - A note stating that the Directives specific to family matters applicable in the District of Gatineau must be respected and can be found on the Superior Court of Quebec website and on the Barreau de l'Outaouais website; - ➤ The Teams link for the courtroom for the "preliminary calling of the family practice roll" must be copy-pasted in the notice of presentation (Word version).
 If not, the notice must state that the party may obtain the Teams link on the website of the Superior Court or of the Barreau de l'Outaouais.